This topic pertains to building Java code with Buck.

 required_for_source_abi = Trueto any rule that defines an annotation type or a compile-time constant that is used from another rule, and

 buck fixwill make that change.
-For best results, such rules should be manually inspected to ensure they are as small as possible--ideally just containing annotations, enums, and constants--and have as few dependencies as possible.
+For best results, such rules should be manually inspected to ensure they are as small as possible--ideally containing only annotations, enums, and constants--and have as few dependencies as possible.
 In general, put annotations, enums, and constants in their own packages.
 This keeps to a minimum the amount of code that needs to be built before ABI generation.
 And because constants, enums, and annotations don't change as frequently as other kinds of code, those packages won't need to be rebuilt as frequently.

-Packages and classes named according to Java convention: Any packages that will not be available during source-only ABI generation must have names that begin with a lowercase letter.
+Name packages and classes according to Java conventions: Any packages that will not be available during source-only ABI generation must have names that begin with a lowercase letter.
 Any top-level classes that will not be available must have names that begin with an uppercase letter.
-(This is extremely common practice in Java.)
+These naming conventions are extremely common in Java.

-The error will suggest renaming the package or class, and this will have to be done manually. (
+The error will suggest renaming the package or class, but you will have to make this change manually;

-buck fixwill not attempt it.)
+buck fixwill not do it for you.
 If the package or class name in question cannot be changed, add

 required_for_source_abi = Trueto the build rule that defines it.

-Member types referenced canonically: Any references to member types that will not be available during source-only ABI generation must be canonical.
-That is, member types are inherited by subclasses; a canonical reference refers to the member type as a member of the class in which it is defined, not one that inherits it.
+Reference member types canonically: Any references to member types that will not be available during source-only ABI generation must be canonical.
+That is, although member types are inherited by subclasses, a canonical reference refers to the member type as a member of the class in which it is defined, not one that inherits it.

 If the defining class is accessible, the error will suggest using the canonical name.
 Otherwise, it will suggest adding

 buck fixwill make whichever change is suggested by the error.
-For best results, consider making the defining class accessible so that the extra deps are not needed.
+For best results, consider making the defining class accessible so that the extra dependencies are not needed.

-Superclass member types referenced unambiguously: Any references to member types that are inherited by the current class and will not be available during source-only ABI generation must be at least partially qualified.
+Reference superclass member types unambiguously: Any references to member types that are inherited by the current class and will not be available during source-only ABI generation must be at least partially qualified.